 The DALI protocol was first drafted in the late 1990’s and has undergone revisions as it evolved.
 The key tenet of DALI is interoperability, and DALI 2 helps fill the gaps in the original standard.
-DALI 2 adds new features, introduces control devices and sets the basis for future incorporation of input devices, whilst maintaining backwards compatibility.
+DALI 2 adds new features, brings standardisation of control devices including the recent addition of input devices, whilst maintaining backwards compatibility.

 2. Improvements and additions